KernelTuner/kernel_float/docs/guides/constant.md

 Using `kernel_float::constant`
 ===

-When working with mixed precision types, you will find that working with constants presents a bit a challenge.
+When working with mixed precision types, you will find that working with constants presents a bit of a challenge.

 For example, a simple expression such as `3.14 * x` where `x` is of type `vec<float, 2>` will NOT be performed in `float` precision as you might expect, but instead in `double` precision.
 This happens since the left-hand side of this expression (a constant) is a `double` and thus `kernel_float` will also cast the right-hand side to `double`.

-To solve this problem, `kernel_float` offers a type called `constant<T>` that can be used to represents constants.
+To solve this problem, `kernel_float` offers a type called `constant<T>` that can be used to represent constants.
 Any binary operations between a value of type `U` and a `constant<T>` will result in both operands being cast to type `U` and the operation is performed in the precision of type `U`.
-This makes `constant<T>` useful for representing constant in your code.
+This makes `constant<T>` useful for representing constants in your code.

 For example, consider the following code: